itspavit/GameLibrary/Game Logic Team/documentation/checkers/useCases.md

 Iteration: 1

-Goal in Context: let the player receive chat messages from their opponent
+Goal in Context: Let the player receive chat messages from their opponent

-Precondition: the player has been matched with an opponent
+Precondition: The player has been matched with an opponent

-Trigger: the network code receives a message from the opponent
+Trigger: The network code receives a message from the opponent

 Scenario:
-  1. the network code recieves a message sent from the opponent
+  1. The network code receives a message sent from the opponent
-  3. the game recieves the mesage, and displays it in the GUI for the player
+  2. The game receives the message, and displays it in the GUI for the player

-Post Condition: the player sees the opponent's message
+Post Condition: The player sees the opponent's message

 Exceptions:
-  - network errors
+  - Network errors

-Priority: high (in project outline document)
+Priority: High (in project outline document)

-When Available: iteration 1, after game logic
+When Available: Iteration 1, after game logic

-Frequency of Use: infrequently to many times per game
+Frequency of Use: Infrequently to many times per game

 Channel to Actor: GUI/Network code

 Secondary Actors: Player

 Open Issues:
-  - should you be able to disable/block/filter the chat messages
+  - Should you be able to disable/block/filter chat messages